bachtiarpanjaitan/bachtiarpanjaitan/README.md

 ## 👋 Hi, I'm Bachtiar Panjaitan

-A software engineer based in Jakarta with **7+ years of experience in full-stack web development** and **2 years in desktop application development**.
+A software engineer based in Jakarta with **7+ years of experience in full-stack web development**, **2 years in desktop application development** and **2 years in mobile apps development**.
 I focus on clean code, practical architecture, and high-efficiency engineering in real-world applications.

 ### 💼 Professional Experience